FiV0/FiV0.github.io/_posts/2019-12-30-cl-elastic-and-a-resolution.md

 I wrote a small elasticsearch wrapper called [cl-elastic](https://github.com/FiV0/cl-elastic) for Common Lisp.
-Mainly inspired by [spandex](https://github.com/mpenet/spandex), the idea was to kepp it very simple.
+Mainly inspired by [spandex](https://github.com/mpenet/spandex), the idea was to keep it very simple.
 No DSL on top of another DSL, but just a simple REST client wrapper.
 Elasticsearch also seems to be changing their interface every now and then and that is just annoying when you want to keep up to date with a DSL interface.
 There are some other clients for elasticsearch that take the DSL approach